EDUCBA Logo

 A wide range of options to tailor Micro Station’s behavior and data exchange with other systems, including customizable user interface, user-defined macros, support for VBA, >NET, C++, C#, and Bentley MDL.

 Industry-leading capability enabling the convergence of modeling and documentation workflows.
-It automates drawing production and annotation tasks and integrates related documents and information into the 3D model through links embedded in it.
+It automates drawing production and annotation tasks and integrates related documents and information into the 3D model through embedded links.

-A wide range of 2D and 3D design tools to easily create information models, including complex geometry and relationships such as surfaces, meshes, and features and solid models.
+A wide range of 2D and 3D design tools to easily create information models, including complex geometry and relationships such as surfaces, meshes, features, and solid models.

 7. Streamlined Design Environment